About Me

 … and your job?

-I’m a graphic designer that creates interactive training through a variety of multimedia outputs.
+I’m a graphic designer who creates static and interactive learning material through a variety of multimedia outputs.

 What is the earliest automotive memory?